-From 7pm.
-A whirl of colour, live music from bands and choirs, dance, animation and performances by imaginative entertainers from across the North will spill onto the streets along the Quayside.
-This will be free and unrestricted until 8pm when the performers will make their way into the ticketed areas.
+A whirl of colour, live music from bands and choirs, dance, animation and performances by imaginative entertainers from across the North will spilled onto the streets along the Quayside.

-9.30pm.
-Graham Massey and Mr Wilson’s Second Liners will keep the party rolling ahead of the Opening Event at 10pm.
-Enjoy his electro-based spectacle, GIANT glitter ball and the lively Second Liners who will be hot-stepping out in uniformed style as they channel the spirit of the 24-hour party people.
+His electro-based spectacle, GIANT glitter ball and the lively Second Liners who were hot-stepping out in uniformed style as they channeled the spirit of the 24-hour party people.
 Did you know: Second Lining is a quintessential New Orleans art form: following the band to enjoy the music, marching and dancing.
 It is a full-on street intervention.
 If we’re lucky enough to be caught up in the commotion, you’re part of the Second Line.

-Audiences will line the Quayside to witness the first dramatic display of the UK’s largest water sculptures on the River Tyne.
-Fear not, if you are not at the evening event, the Water Sculpture will perform every day throughout the 80 days of the exhibition.
+Audiences lined the Quayside to witness the first dramatic display of the UK’s largest water sculptures on the River Tyne which will also perform every day throughout the 80 days of the exhibition.

-- This 80m long fountain will perform to a soundtrack of three specially commissioned music compositions by Maximo Park and Kate Rusby with Royal Northern Sinfonia and Darkstar.
+This 80m long fountain performed to a soundtrack of three specially commissioned music compositions by Maximo Park and Kate Rusby with Royal Northern Sinfonia and Darkstar.

-- A new anthem for the North will be unveiled and performed live by renowned writer, poet and playwright Lemn Sissay
+A new anthem for the North was unveiled and performed live by renowned writer, poet and playwright Lemn Sissay.